theoracle09/Weather-Station/readme.md

 ## Running Script When Pi Starts

+**NOTE:** I strongly advise you to run the main weather_station.py program in your IDE or through SSH before you start trying to get the program to launch when the raspi boots.
+You will be able to diagnose any problems or error messages much easier than taking guesses as to why the raspi isn't launching the main python file.
+Trust me: it will save you a lot of time and headache.

 These were the steps I had to take so the weather station script will run on boot.
 SSH into your raspberry pi and type the following to create a new system service:

 ```